robincher/bluesky-gitops-demo/README.md

 1. Following the container image pushed, the gitops repository (right here) can be updated with the new container image reference.
 2. Flux will observe any changes to the bluesky-gitops-demo repository, and apply the corresponding updates to the workload or configurations running in the kubernetes cluster.
+3. Observe the changes to the cluster via Slack through Botkube notification

 ## Implementation